EnderCraft-Dev/QR-Code-Generator-/README.md

 Add the name of the png file that will contain the QR code Add an integer value to SCALE property.
 I recommend you to use 5.

+You can use values from 1 to N
+The recommended scale values are from 1 to 10

 2. Go to TOOLS > Generate QR Code

 3. You'll see the messagebox tellling you how the QR code was saved.